musty-ess/Minesweeper-AI-Agent-Using-Propositional-Logic/README.md

 ## Conclusion

 This project showcases the use of a knowledge-based agent to play Minesweeper.
 The AI uses logic to make smart moves by analyzing its knowledge about the game board.
-While the AI can make safe moves when it has enough information, there are situations where it must guess when uncertainty arises.# Minesweeper-AI-LogicSolver-Python
+While the AI can make safe moves when it has enough information, there are situations where it must guess when uncertainty arises.